hessedelohim/ORQS/glosary.md

 **Armor**: Each piece of armor adds points of protection (PP) to the related body part.

+**Conditioner**: All those things that condition an action, whether or not it may benefit it, will apply a numerical value. (eg. skills, enviroment, natural weakness, etc.)

+**CTV** (Check Total Value): Is the final score resulting from adding all the conditioners to the RTV.

 **DP** (Damage Point): Each parts of the body can get until 3 (three) DP, after that, the PC will lose the limb, or become unconscious (in thorax), or die (in head).

 **Magic Attack**: Attack performed with spell, using a magic item